 Thanks to the fortuitous survival of his tomb and its stunning artistic quality, Tutankhamun not only succeeded at reaching eternal life but in ways far beyond anything he could have ever imagined.

 Since Tut’s tomb was found already looted, it wasn’t the first intact Royal tomb discovered in Egypt.
 So how can it be that the discovery of not one, but three intact tombs of Pharaohs with their treasure of gold and silver went unnoticed?
-A forthcoming article ‘The only intact Royal tombs of ancient Egypt – the Tanis Treasure’ will describe this story.
+‘The only intact Royal tombs of ancient Egypt – the Tanis Treasure’ describes this story.

 – More Royal discoveries prior to Tut’s Tomb – Two Pharaohs coffins from the 17th dynasty were found by thieves in the 1840’s, and their bodies destroyed.
 Late 19th century the discovery of Royal tombs, fortunately, began to be done by archaeologists.
 In 1894 Jacques de Morgan found the partially intact tomb of Pharaoh Hor, as well as the intact tombs of the children of Pharaoh Amenemhat II, including the magnificent princesses’ jewelry.
 In 1916 the ‘Treasure of Three Princesses’, the tomb of the three foreign wives of Tuthmosis III was found by thieves.